The Orange County Riptide invites you to host a Riptide player this summer!

 Frequently Asked Questions

-The first step is to fill out the contact form below.
+The first step is to fill out the OC Riptide Host Family Application.
 Once we have received your notification you are interested in hosting a player, we will reach out to you to answer any additional questions not answered here.
-We will conduct an “interview” with the potential host family to determine if hosting is a good fit, accommodations available to the player, how long a host family can house a player, etc.
+We will conduct an “interview” with the potential host family to determine if hosting is a good fit, what accommodations are available to the player, how long a host family can house a player, etc.

 Yes and no. Each host family and each player fills out a questionnaire.
 For the host family, some questions are: How many players would you like to host?
 Where will the player or players be staying.
 Do you have pets?
 What are the ages of your children, if any?